Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 X0004 - Ultrasensitive qualitative detection of Sarcocystis neurona by real time polymerase chain reaction

 Sarcocystis neurona is a parasitic protozoan which is the most important cause of a serious neurological disease of horses called equine protozoal myeloencephalitis (EPM).
-S. neurona also causes EPM-like disease in other mammals including cats, mink, raccoons, skunks, sea otters and Pacific harbor seals ( Dubey et al., 2001).
+S. neurona also causes EPM-like disease in other mammals including dogs, cats, mink, raccoons, skunks, sea otters and Pacific harbor seals ( Dubey et al., 2001).
 While the life cycle of S. neurona is not fully understood, it is known that opossums (Didelphis virginiana, D. albiventris) are its definitive hosts.

 Recent studies from Michigan and Florida reported S. neurona antibodies in 5% of domestic cats based on Western blot analysis (Gillis et al., 2003; Rossano et al., 2002).
 This suggests a more widespread problem in domestic cats than was previously thought.